akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase CLI.md

 - named services are emulated
 - for other services, the cloud instances are used

-What is the use case of such leaking to the cloud?
+*What is the use case of leaking to the cloud?*

 As a developer, I would prefer to keep emulation and cloud project completely separate.
 At the least, there should be (a `--only-only`?? :) ) flag, to state I just want emulated services.